 You want to experience the sights of Mt Everest and Mount Makalu?
-Then the Arun valley is the place to be. .
+Then the Arun valley is the place to be.
 It can be found between the areas between Sagarmatha and Makalu-Barun National Parks.
-Our trekking in this valley provides an unique experience to the Khumbu region.
+Our trekking in this valley provides a unique experience to the Khumbu region.
 We clearly see this trekking as an add-on to visitors who have already been in this Everest region but have this Everest fever and want to revisit Everest Base Camp (Kalapattar) via a less traveled route.
 The trek requires although fitness to fully enjoy the beauty of the region which provides some breathtaking mountain views.
 We start off with a flight to Tumlingtar to the East of Everest.
-In thethe first week we trek through the natural and pure territory into the Solu Khumbu region before we go up on the main Everest trail to Kallapattar.
-This is the most exciting part that offers viewsof Everest Nuptse and Lhotse along with many others before we memory filled return to Lukla and fly back to Kathmandu.
+In the first week, we trek through the natural and pure territory into the Solu Khumbu region before we go up on the main Everest trail to Kala Pattar.
+This is the most exciting part that offers views of Everest Nuptse and Lhotse along with many others before we memory filled return to Lukla and fly back to Kathmandu.

 NOTE: B(Breakfast), L(Lunch), D(Dinner)

 Arrival and transfer to hotel, after some refreshment, welcome dinner.

 After breakfast, sightseeing visit, in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath Stupa, Boudhanath Stupa & Pashupatinath Temple and afternoon at leisure for preparing trekking